ronnyml/snowplow-wiki/setup-guide/2a-setup-a-tracker/android-tracker/Android-Tracker-Setup-0.3.0.md

 <a name="dependencies" />
 ### 2.2 Dependencies

-To minimize the dex footprint of the Tracker we have kept dependencies to an absolute minimum.

 To minimize jar bloat, we have tried to keep external dependencies to a minimum.
-For the full list of dependencies, please see our [core Gradle build file][gradle-build-core], [classic Gradle build file][gradle-build-classic] and our [rx Gradle build file][gradle-build-rx].
+For the full list of dependencies, please see our [Gradle build file] [gradle-build].

 [Back to top](#top)